 Portugal is a member of the Schengen Area, and if you are from a non-Schengen country, you may need to obtain a Schengen visa for short stays (up to 90 days within a 180-day period).
 The Schengen visa allows you to travel to all Schengen countries, including Portugal.

-Visa-Free Nationals
+Visa-Free nationals

-Citizens of some countries are exempt from the Schengen visa requirement and can enter Portugal for short stays without a visa.
+Some countries’ citizens are exempt from the Schengen visa requirement and can enter Portugal for short stays without a visa.
 The list of visa-free countries includes many European countries, the United States, Canada, Australia, and others.

-Entry Requirements
+Entry requirements

 Regardless of the visa they require, all travelers must meet certain entry requirements.
 These typically include having a passport valid for at least three months beyond the intended departure date.